BigSoftVideo/DOTE/cues.md

     - In video-cue options, select a _jump cut_ (immediate transition between two views) or a _smooth transition_ (a smooth pan between two views) for the video-cue.
     A smooth transition will track linearly from one view to another over a one second duration.
     This adds a cinematic feel to playing your videos in _DOTE_.
 Woah! 🎦
-    - At any time you can replace the current view for a specific video-cue by selecting the video-cue, altering the view on the primary video panel to your liking, and clicking the `Change View` button.
+    - At any time you can replace the current view for a specific video-cue by selecting the video-cue, altering the view on the [Primary Video panel](video.md) to your liking, and clicking the `Change View` button.
 1. You can drag the video-cue in the timeline to a new time between adjacent video-cues.
     - The video-cue may need to tweaked in order to get the effect desired, eg. a smooth tracking pan/zoom that follows the action.

+### Editing a video-cue

 There are two ways to edit a video-cue: